wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## This article

-Because of the above issues, I preparing by creating a script that can, with one command, stand up a Kubernetes cluster in AWS (after you establish credentials).
+Because of the above issues, I am creating <a href="#shell-scripts-in-ssh">scripts</a> that can, with one command, stand up a Kubernetes cluster in AWS (after you establish credentials).
 But that's just the first step.

 The contribution of this article is a carefully sequenced presentation of complex material so it's both easier to understand quickly yet more deeply.
 "PROTIP" flags insightful commentary while hands-on activities automated in a shell script -- an immersive step-by-step "deep dive" tutorial to both <a  href="#exam-preparations">prepare for</a> <a href="#professional-certifications-in-kubernetes">Kubernetes exams</a> and to work as an SRE in <a href="#Production">production use</a>.